Well since you're open to medications...

 In terms of other prescription medications, mirtazapine

-and trazodone both produce a degree of miosis.
+both produce a degree of miosis.
 SWIM

 has personally experienced this on Mirtazapine, it makes his eyes quite beady and evil looking the pupils get so small sometimes.